learn-co-curriculum/java-mod-3-calendar/README.md

 common construct.
 Meaning, all other dates and times are measured off of this datetime.
 We can also think of the time elapsed from January 1, 1970 at 00:00:00 as a **Unix epoch time**, which is the number of seconds or milliseconds that have passed since the arbitrary start time.
+An easy resource to obtain epoch timestamps is to use the [Epoch Converter](https://www.epochconverter.com/) which consists of conversion tools to get a specific date as an epoch or vice versa.

 ## Java's `Date` Class